City of Muncie holds press conference on information requests

-The requests were for information on a lawsuit filed in October by former Muncie Police Chief Steven Stewart.
+The requests were for information on a lawsuit filed in October by former Muncie Police Chief Stephen Stewart.

 The Star Press reported the request was denied due to "a lack of records about how much the Indianapolis attorneys are being paid as well as attorney-client confidentiality."

 "We apologize for the internal miscommunication created earlier this week, however, the City's refusal to release information is inaccurate," Tyler said.
 "The city has always, and will always, be transparent to its citizens, providing any public information when requested."

 When asked how the miscommunication happened, city attorney John Quirk said, "We are still looking into what the issue was and how can we correct it so there isn't any in the future."